Master of Science in Clinical Epidemiology

 Personal goal statement (to be submitted online during the application process)

 Applicants to our clinical epidemiology master’s degree program who do not meet the minimum University and/or program requirements may be considered for conditional admission.
 Admission in such cases will depend heavily on other indices of the student’s ability to handle graduate-level work.
 These might include strong performance on standardized tests, GPA in the major and/or other experiences that are clearly indicative of strong academic ability.

-Apply for Admission to Kent State's M.S.
-Programs
+Apply for Admission to Kent State's Master’s in Clinical Epidemiology Program

 Send your transcripts, letters of recommendation, and standardized test scores to: